tech3br/tech3br/README.md

 Courses:
 - Visual Basic for Application Macros for Complete Excel - Build 7+ Tools on 01/31/2019, taught by João Paulo de Lira at Udemy Academy.

-BOOTCAMPS:
+BOOTCAMPS AND COURSES:
 - Omnistack Week 10, given by ROCKETSEAT.
 (Week where you have a practical project)
-- GoStack 11.0 - Rockseat Course (All NodeJS, ReactJS and PostgreSQL Database ecosystem.
-With several practical projects.)
+- GoStack 11.0 - Rockseat Course (All NodeJS, ReactJS and PostgreSQL Database Ecosystem.
+With several practical projects and more.)
-- Ignite - Rocketseat paid course.
+- Ignite - Rocketseat School.
+- Full Cycle / School of Net Courses:
+  * Full Cycle 3.0
+  * Full Cycle 3.0 Bonus
+  * Full Cycle 4.0

 I'm improving myself in NextJS, Gatsby, Jest, TDD and Design Patterns, in addition to always keeping up to date with basic IT knowledge.

 Some of my projects available:

-List of Countries:
+*List of Countries:*
 https://tech3-list-countries.netlify.app

-Discord clone:
+*Discord clone:*
 https://discord-tech3-clone.netlify.app/

-Tesla Website Clone:
+*Tesla Website Clone:*
 https://tesla-tech3-ui-clone.netlify.app

-Multi-Step Registration with ReactJS: https://tech3-multistep-form.netlify.app
+*Multi-Step Registration with ReactJS:* https://tech3-multistep-form.netlify.app